 Responsible for all aspects of research projects and research facilities.
 Plans and conducts clinical and non-clinical research; facilitates and monitors daily activities of clinical trials or research projects.
 Directs engineering and technical support activities to develop and maintain tools and computational methods needed to gather and analyze data.

 Oversees all aspects of management, scientific technological development, and operations for major research projects or research facilities.
 Ensures compliance of research activities with institutional, state, and federal regulatory policies, procedures, directives and mandates.
 Writes articles, reports and manuscripts.
 Presents research findings at meetings and/or conferences.

-The job performs routine assignments related to scientific research projects.
-Ensures compliance of research activities with institutional, state, and federal regulatory policies, procedures, directives and mandates.
-Analyzes possible solutions using standard procedures.
-Writes articles, reports and manuscripts.
+The job provides basic technical support activities related to scientific research projects.
+Complies with institutional, state, and federal regulatory policies, procedures, directives and mandates.
 Assists in drafting presentations on research findings.

 Education, Experience, and Certifications

 Minimum requirements include vocational training, apprenticeships or the equivalent experience in related field (not typically required to have a four-year degree).

 Minimum requirements include knowledge and skills developed through < 2 years of work experience in a related job discipline.

 1) Bachelor's degree